annegentle/docs-cloud-servers/rst/devguide/api/PUT_set_server_metadata_servers_server_id_metadata.rst

 Create or replace metadata items for a specified server

-You can add one or more new metadata items in a single request.
+You can add or update one or more new metadata items in a single request.

+If metadata items in the request body do not exist, they are created.
+If they do exist, they are replaced.

 Existing metadata items are replaced with the ones provided in the request regardless of the names of the original metadata items.